 I usually choose candle jars with lids so I have the option of lids for my beauty storage if needed.
 I prefer keeping my cotton wool balls and cotton pads free from any dust.

 I love sleek stylish black candle jars such as this Moiya Scents candle jar,

 I also love hob nail candle jars like this MOR candle jar.

 Small candle jars with lids on them are also useful for beauty storage.

 Reusing empty candle jars is obviously not limited to just your beauty storage.
 I also use these stylish containers in my study and my kids’ rooms for stationery storage and in my kitchen for odds and ends storage.

 Once you start thinking about it, there are so many beneficial uses for these stylish used candle containers in so many areas of your home and work, you’ll never want to throw out another candle container again!
 And if you’re anything like me you’ll start thinking about what you will re-purpose the container for right from the very start when you’re choosing which candle to buy!

 *This post also contains some affiliate links.
 Full disclosure policy here.

 Ingrid is a lifelong beauty lover living in Australia who started Fabulous and Fun Life in 2014 to share her love of all things beauty.
 Having previously worked in the health industry she loves effective beauty products that are based on scientific evidence.
 Also being a qualified ergonomist Ingrid is especially interested in researching & testing beauty appliances to write product buying guides to help you find the best beauty appliance suited to your specific needs.
-Ingrid was an Influencer Judge in the TVSN Beauty Awards 2021 and has worked with numerous beauty brands & PR companies.
+Ingrid was an Influencer Judge in the TVSN Beauty Awards 2021 in the hair care, targeted product and anti-ageing treatment categories.
+She has worked with numerous beauty brands & PR companies.
 To contact Ingrid, visit her contact page.
 Ingrid’s best beauty secret is sleeping on a silk pillowcase.